JossuaBELINCOVAREL/Pok-Pok/README_EN.md

-# Recréation du fichier Markdown avec tout le contenu traduit en anglais

-markdown_content = """# 📘 Technical Specification - Web Application: Poker Elo
+# 📘 Technical Specification - Web Application: Poker Elo

 ## 🎯 General Objective
 Create a multiplayer web poker application **without real money**, based on an **Elo rating system** similar to chess.com.
 The goal is to provide a competitive, fun, and ethical experience focused on progression and performance analysis.